 Skip to content

-Lab 007 - Create user with Ansible
+Create User with Ansible

 • In this section we will understand how to use the Create User Playbook.